AurumByte/Glass/IDE/Quantum/Quantum.md

 - Then Open or Create a new file.

 ## What is Quantum
 Quantum is an IDE made for Glass programming language (It can also be used to code in any different language).
-I made this IDE/Code editor because as of now any other IDE such as VS-Code, Sublime Text 3, Visual Studio and others do not support Glass, they cannot provide intellisense, auto complete or any other feature that is important for programming..
+I made this IDE/Code editor because as of now any other IDE/Code Editors such as VS-Code, Sublime Text 3, Visual Studio and others do not support Glass, they cannot provide intellisense, auto complete or any other feature that is important for programming..
 Also Quantum is open source so you can contribute and help me make it better.